Pursuing Directed Study

 - a concise statement of the goal of the directed study;

 - an initial bibliography;

 - what he proposes to be the tangible final product of his study (a paper, a ministry tool, etc.); and

 - a proposed due date for the study’s completion.

 In consultation with one another, the pastor and his directed study advisor seek to strengthen that proposal for his directed study.
 During this consultation, the advisor would also indicate to the pastor the amount of STM credit he would earn by completing the work outlined in the proposal.

-Up to nine (9) credits can be earned in such directed study.
-Those credits could be earned in one or two large directed study projects or in several smaller projects.
+Credits could be earned in one or two large directed study projects or in several smaller projects.

 Another form of directed study can take place when a pastor who is taking a regular on-campus, satellite, or online course works with the course instructor’s approval to produce a project or do further research that pursues the course’s topic in a way that is beyond the regular course requirements.